apache/systemds/docs/python-performance-test.md

 - Test the perf test with the algorithm with `mode` as `predict`.
 - Check output folders, json files, output log.
 - Check for possible errors if these folders/files do not exist.
 (Please see the troubleshooting section).
+- Note: `predict.py` will not be executed if the current algorithm being executed does not have predict script.

 ### Current Default Settings
-Default setting for our performance test in-case these arguments are not provided by the user to override them.
+Default setting for our performance test below:

 - Matrix size to 10,000 rows and 100 columns.
 - Execution mode `singlenode`.